 Antonio also represents clients with

 - Debt collection

 - Traffic court/DUIs

 Previously Antonio worked as an associate at firms in Rhode Island and Worcester, Massachusetts where he focused his practice on civil litigation, while also gaining routine exposure to employment law, corporate law, municipal law, land use, and bankruptcy.
 Antonio has worked on many cases in state and federal courts, as well as administrative matters before various state and federal agencies.
 Antonio has drafted numerous motions, pleadings, memoranda and briefs on complex and diverse areas of law ranging from wiretap/cyber-crimes, employment discrimination, eminent domain, and sexual abuse cases.
 Antonio also published an article on administrative search warrants.

-In addition Antonio teaches undergraduate courses in Business Law at the University of Rhode Island and Legal Research & Writing at Roger Williams University.
+In addition Antonio teaches undergraduate courses in Legal Research & Writing at Roger Williams University.
 He is admitted to practice in both Rhode Island and Massachusetts.
-He is a member of the Academy of Special Needs Planners, the Rhode Island Bar Association and the Washington County Bar Association.
+He is a member of the Academy of Special Needs Planners and the the Rhode Island Bar Association.
 Antonio is fluent in both Spanish and Italian.